 5 Default Google Ads Campaign Settings to Change Right Now

 Google is continually updating its Google Ads platform and it’s important to stay up-to-date with the latest changes so you can be sure you’re in control of your ads.
-With these constant changes, it can be difficult to stay in the know, but our digital marketing team attends training to stay on top of the latest strategies.
+With these constant changes, it can be difficult to stay in the know, but our search engine marketing experts attends training to stay on top of the latest strategies.
 We learned some great insights during our most recent training, and we’re excited to share them with you!

 While you might think the default settings in Google Ads are there to help businesses reach their goals, many settings primarily generate revenue for Google.
 Below are five tips our team members learned at our most recent Google Ads training that you need to implement in your Google Ads campaigns right now.